Honoring Our Founder:

 Remembering Dr. Camp

-Dr. Norman Camp passed away in 2016, but his spirit lives on in every initiative we take, every child we educate, and every wetland we restore.
+Dr. Norman Camp’s spirit lives on in every initiative we take, every child we educate, and every wetland we restore.
 His leadership continues to inspire the next generation of environmental stewards and social justice advocates.
+We honor him not just with this page, but through our daily work—remaining steadfast in the values he championed and the vision he set in motion.

 “We must be the guardians of our environment.
 Our health, our future—our justice—depends on it.”